-- 11.2 The Head of Property & Regeneration will maintain an up to date register of all properties owned by the Council.
-The register shall record the purpose for which held, location, extent, purchase details, particulars of nature of interest and rents payable and particulars of tenancies granted. - 11.3 The Chief Legal Officer shall have the custody of all title deeds under secure arrangements.
+- 11.2 The Property and Estate Manager will maintain an up to date register of all properties owned by the Council.
+The register shall record the purpose for which held, location, extent, purchase details, particulars of nature of interest and rents payable and particulars of tenancies granted. - 11.3 The Head of Legal and Democratic Services shall have the custody of all title deeds under secure arrangements.